 CASA only offers advanced level coursework.
 It does not offer beginning or intermediate level courses in Arabic.

 CASA has historically been funded by the U.S. Department of Education (USED) through the Fulbright-Hays Group Projects Abroad grant with additional funding from Ford and Mellon endowments for those studying at AUC.
 Due to significant cuts and unpredictability of the current USED budget, CASA is actively searching for additional sources of funding to continue this important program.

-All Fellows are responsible for paying the CASA non-refundable program fee, selection exam fee to ACTFL, some living expenses not covered by the stipend, a required international medical insurance plan, and additional costs for travel preparations (such as passports, visas/ renewals, possibly COVID tests, luggage when not included in flight, in-country travel and exploration, etc.).
-Pay-Your-Own-Way (PYOW) Fellows are responsible for tuition in addition to the expenses listed above.
+All Fellows are responsible for paying the CASA non-refundable program fee, selection exam fee, some living expenses not covered by the stipend, a required international medical insurance plan, and additional costs for travel (such as passports, visas/ renewals, possibly COVID tests, luggage when not included in flight, in-country travel and exploration, etc.).
+Pay-Your-Own-Way (PYOW) Fellows are responsible for tuition, flights, living expenses and anything else they may need.

 CASA no longer offers a summer-only program.

 We are not currently able to offer these programs due to lack of funding, but we are working on finding new sources of funding to bring them back.

-Notification letters will be emailed in early April after the Selection Committee meeting.
+Notification letters will be emailed by early April after the Selection Committee meeting.

-We are sending Fellows to Cairo and Amman in 2018-19.
-Generally, our goal is to continue the program at both The American University in Cairo and Qasid Intitute in Amman going forward; however, this will depend on available funding and the Harvard Global Support Services (GSS) assessment of the security situation in each location.
-Harvard GSS will continue to monitor events in the region and we will ensure that all fellows, prospective applicants and CASA partners are kept informed of our plans for the upcoming application year.
+Our goal is to continue the program at both The American University in Cairo and The Qasid Intitute in Amman going forward; however, this will depend on available funding and the security and safety assessments in each location.
+UA Global continually monitors events in the region and we will ensure that all fellows, prospective applicants and CASA partners are kept informed of our plans for the upcoming application year.
 For now we encourage everyone who is interested in the program, to apply.